Kana Kandaen: Production

 Noted cinematographer K. V. Anand made his directorial debut with this film.
-He initially wanted Suriya to play the antagonist, but the actor declined as he preferred to play the protagonist.
+He initially wanted to direct a romance film and met the writer duo Subha to discuss this.
+However, after reading their novel Pudhaithaalum Varuven, he decided to adapt that instead and they agreed.
+Anand initially wanted Suriya to play the antagonist, but the actor declined as he preferred to play the protagonist.
+R. Madhavan too was unsuccessfully approached.
 The role went to Malayalam actor Prithviraj, making his Tamil debut.
 The film was launched at AVM Studios on 1 December 2004.
 The song "Kaalai Arumbi" was shot at Marakkanam beach near Mamallapuram while another song "Chinna Chinna Sigarangal" was shot at 300 feet stone quarry at Pallavaram.

 Soundtrack

 The music is composed by Vidyasagar and lyrics were written by Vairamuthu.